 3. Make Your Contact Count

-Automation tools can attach pricing lists, contract addendum, sales collateral, feature updates, and more.
+Automation tools can attach pricing lists, contract addenda, sales collateral, and feature updates.
 Once you attach automation instructions to the contact records in your CRM system, it will do the work for you—all while keeping you connected with your prospects and customers.

-You can also send quotes (as well as track their progress through the signing and review cycles) and send appointment requests and reminders.
+You can also send quotes (and track their progress through the signing and review cycles) and appointment requests and reminders.
 Don’t forget to schedule a thank you email after meetings and milestones in the sales process—automation can also take care of that.

 4. Focus on the Best Leads